Hadevsh/Dutch-Roadmap/Stage 1/Week 3/Lesson 21: School and Work – Talking About Your Job, Studies, and Daily Tasks.md

 2. Wat doe je elke dag op werk of school?
 3. Heb je veel collega’s of klasgenoten?
 4. Hoe laat begin je?
 En hoe laat ben je klaar?

+#### Exercises

+**Match the Dutch to English**
+1. de baas
+2. opdrachten maken
+3. het kantoor
+4. leren
+5. de collega

+a) to learn
+b) the boss
+c) the office
+d) to do assignments
+e) the colleague

+**Fill in the Blanks**
+1. Ik ...... psychologie aan de universiteit. (*to study*)
+2. Elke ochtend ...... ik mijn e-mail. (*to check/send*)
+3. Mijn collega’s en ik ...... veel vergaderingen. (*to have*)
+4. Hij ...... huiswerk na school. (*to do*)
+5. Wij ......
+Nederlands op school. (*to learn*)

+**Translate to Dutch**
+1. I study computer science at the university.
+2. We have a lot of work today.
+3. She works in a hospital.
+4. Do you have a break in the afternoon?
+5. He writes emails and prepares presentations.

+#### Mini Monologue
+Write or say 6–8 sentences about:
+- Where you work or study
+- What you do daily
+- When you start and finish
+- If you like your work/studies

+**Example:**
+> Ik werk bij een marketingbedrijf.
+Elke dag begin ik om half negen.
+Ik stuur e-mails, schrijf teksten en heb meetings.
+Mijn collega’s zijn aardig.
+’s Middags neem ik pauze en drink ik koffie.
+Ik ben meestal om 17:00 klaar.
+Ik vind mijn werk leuk.